qubic/core/doc/contracts.md

 Variadic arguments are prohibited (character combination `...`).

-Double underscores `__` must not be used in a contract, because these are reserved for internal functions that are prohibited to be used directly.
+Double underscores `__` must not be used in a contract, because these are reserved for internal functions and compiler macros that are prohibited to be used directly.
 For similar reasons, `::`, `QpiContext`, and `const_cast` are prohibited too.

 The keywords `typedef` and `union` are prohibited to make the code easier to read and prevent tricking code audits.